hyketech/.github/README.md

-# Hyke
+# hyke/.github

-Welcome to Hyke's codebase
+This repo is used for template files / files that are shared across HYKE's organization repositories.

-If you add a profile/README.md, it will be visible on HYKE's *public* organization profile.
+- If you add a file `profile/README.md`, it will be visible on HYKE's *public* organization profile.